AdobeDocs/marketo.en/help/marketo/product-docs/additional-apps/seo/keywords/seo-get-suggested-keywords.md

    >[!TIP]
    >
-   >Did you know you can&nbsp; [add your keyword to a new or existing list](../../../../product-docs/additional-apps/seo/understanding-seo/seo-managing-lists.md)&nbsp;right here?
+   >Did you know you can  [add your keyword to a new or existing list](../../../../product-docs/additional-apps/seo/understanding-seo/seo-managing-lists.md) right here?

 1. Select suggested keyword(s).
 Click **ADD SELECTED**.